 Wisconsin Medicare Supplement Basic Benefit Plan Riders

 A “rider” is a provision that allows you to add benefits to a basic policy.
-So, pay a little bit more and have coverage for deductibles, excess charges, home health care, or foreign travel.
+So, pay a little more for coverage on deductibles, excess charges, home health care, or foreign travel.

-Our brokerage works with the top-rated carriers in Wisconson.
-Also, we understand which companies have higher rate increases, saving you more money in the long-term.
+Our brokers work with top-carriers in Wisconson.
+Also, we know which companies have a higher rate increases, saving you money in the long-term.

 Wisconsin Medicare Supplement Plan Comparison Chart